derek-knox/Coding-For-Designers/book/JavaScript/Subset.md

 3. Special characters for changing values
 4. Useful patterns of special characters and keywords

 Keywords are named shortcuts to values.
-They enable us to use a natural-language-like *key* for identifying something as meaningful.
+They enable us to use a natural-language-like *key* for identifying something as meaningful to us.

 Expressions are values.
 They unsurprisingly can be represented with keywords, but also with literals (like the number `360`) or to-be-*expressed* evaluations (which we'll cover later).
 Without values, we would not be able to translate meaningful ideas to a computer.